vabe0003/ECE4078_Lab_2025_H2/Installation/EnvironmentSetup.md

 For Windows users, you will install all the required software via [Anaconda](https://www.anaconda.com/download).
 Note that if you are cloning the repository in Windows, **make sure that the repository is not cloned with OneDrive as this causes permission errors**.
 For Mac users, install [OrbStack](https://orbstack.dev/download) on your computer.
 For Linux user, just install `docker` according to your distro.
 The following sections will try to summarise the installation process for each OS.

+Additionally, make sure you **do not fork the public repository** as forked repositories are always public and will cause **academic integrity issues**.

 ## Installing conda and required software on Windows

 1. Install [Anaconda](https://www.anaconda.com/download).
 We recommend selecting "Add Anaconda3 to my PATH environment variable" as shown below.
 If you already have Anaconda installed and do not have it added to PATH but would like it to be then we have instrucitons to do so [below](#adding-anaconda-to-path).